-I understand and agree to comply with the terms of the Student Affiliation Agreement, as amended from time to time (the "Agreement"), by and between \\\\\\ ("Affiliate") and Temple University - Of The Commonwealth System of Higher Education ("University") to receive training and experience in the Athletic Training Program (the "Program").
+I understand and agree to comply with the terms of the Student Affiliation Agreement, as amended from time to time (the " Agreement "), by and between (" Affiliate ") and Temple University - Of The Commonwealth System of Higher Education (" University ") to receive training and experience in the Athletic Training Program (the " Program ").
 As consideration for allowing me to participate in the Program at Affiliate, I understand that my role as a participant in the Program is contingent upon compliance with all policies and rules of Affiliate.
 In addition, I understand that I am required to keep confidential patient protected health information.
 I recognize and acknowledge that during the course of my participation in the Program, I may become aware of such private and confidential information and that I have access to such information as part of the Program and for educational and training purposes only.
-I agree to keep this information confidential forever and not to use or disclose it to others, including all members of Affiliate's workforce, and its entities, patients and family members, unless there is a need to know and I am otherwise authorized by: (a) Affiliate's policies and procedures; (c) the patient (for that patient's specific information); or (d) where appropriate, as required by law.
-I understand that I must comply with Affiliate's policies and regulations and I acknowledge that I have been trained in the appropriate uses and Generation of protected health information as they relate to my specific role as a participant in the Program.
+I agree to keep this information confidential forever and not to use or disclose it to others, including all members of Affiliate's workforce, and its entities, patients and family members, unless there is a need to know and I am otherwise authorized by: (a) Affiliate; (b) Affiliate's policies and procedures; (c) the patient (for that patient's specific information); or (d) where appropriate, as required by law.
+I understand that I must comply with Affiliate's policies and procedures, including but not limited to those regarding protected health information under HIPAA laws and regulations and I acknowledge that I have been trained in the appropriate uses and of protected health information as they relate to my specific role as a participant in the Program.
 The undersigned, intending to be legally bound, has reviewed this Statement of Confidentiality, HIPAA Minimum Necessary Consent and Responsibility, and agrees to abide by same.
+Student Name: Student Signature: Date: